Metal Gear 2: Solid Snake: Releases

 Subsistence would later be released in North America and Europe in 2006 with full English localizations of both MSX2 games, marking the first time that Solid Snake was given an international release.
 The two MSX2 games would later be included in the HD remastered version of Metal Gear Solid 3 released for the PlayStation 3 and Xbox 360 in 2011 and PlayStation Vita in 2012.
+Both MSX2 games were also released as a part of the Metal Gear Solid Master Collection series for the Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on October 24, 2023.
+It was available as additional content with the stand-alone re-release of the original Metal Gear Solid, as well as part of the compilation Metal Gear Solid: Master Collection Vol. 1, which also includes Metal Gear Solid 2 and Metal Gear Solid 3 among other content.

 Solid Snake was also released for the Wii Virtual Console exclusively in Japan on March 30, 2010.
 Like all Virtual Console games, Solid Snake is emulated from the original MSX2 hardware rather than being ported from the mobile phone version like the Subsistence and HD Edition ports, although this version of the game has been patched to use the revised character portraits rather than the original ones.

 Soundtrack

 The game's music was written by Konami Kukeiha Club members Tsuyoshi Sekito, Masahiro Ikariko, Mutsuhiko Izumi, Yuko Kurahashi, Tomoya Tomita, Kazuhiko Uehara, and Yuji Takenouchi.
-The cartridge for the MSX2 version carried a custom sound chip, the SCC (previously employed in games such as Nemesis 2 and Snatcher), which enhanced the music and sound effects beyond the MSX's basic capabilities.
+The cartridge for the MSX2 version carried a custom sound chip, the SCC (previously employed in games such as Nemesis 2 and Snatcher), which enhanced the music and sound effects beyond the MSX's standard PSG chip.

 Arranged music based on Metal Gear 2: Solid Snake was used for the VR training disc in Metal Gear Solid: Integral (which was released in North America as Metal Gear Solid: VR Missions).
 Additionally, Integral features two hidden tunes based on Solid Snake available via a secret codec frequency in the main game.
 One is an arranged version of the "Theme of Solid Snake", while the other is an arrangement of "Zanzibar Breeze" (both listenable by contacting CODEC frequency 140.66 in certain locations).
 "Theme of Solid Snake" also made an appearance in Nintendo's 2008 crossover fighting game Super Smash Bros.
 Brawl and a re-arranged version is included in the 2018 fighting game Super Smash Bros.
 Ultimate.